bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 This specification uses terms from the MLS Protocol specification.
-In particular, we refer to the MLS Credential object, which represents an association between a client's identity and the signature key that the client will use to messages in the MLS key exchange protocol.
+In particular, we refer to the MLS Credential object, which represents an association between a client's identity and the signature key pair that the client will use to sign messages in the MLS key exchange protocol.

 # UserInfo Verifiable Credentials